greenwoodad/iconcheck/README.md

 # iconcheck

-iconcheck is a bash script for monitoring ICON-NMR sessions on multiple NMR instruments using [rsync](https://download.samba.org/pub/rsync/rsync.html).
-It serves as an alternative to the email feature in ICON-NMR which is rather limited.
-It copies the IconDriverDebug and Inmracct files over from remote machines via SSH and checks them for new errors.
-If errors are found, it assembles them into log files and sends alert emails to the user and/or facility manager according to settings in the file input/error_table.
-The error_table file is meant to be customized by the user as new instrument-specific bugs inevitably emerge.
+iconcheck is a bash script for monitoring [ICON-NMR](https://www.bruker.com/en/products-and-solutions/mr/nmr-software/topspin.html) automation sessions on multiple NMR instruments.
+It serves as an alternative to the built-in ICON-NMR email feature, which is rather limited.

+The script uses [rsync](https://download.samba.org/pub/rsync/rsync.html) and SSH to periodically copy the `IconDriverDebug` and `Inmracct` log files from remote instrument computers, checks them for new errors, and sends alert emails to the user and/or facility manager according to settings in a customizable `error_table` file.
+New instrument-specific errors can be added to the error table as they inevitably emerge.

 This program requires that the local and remote computers have password-less SSH between them enabled via private rsa keys.